ddolzhen/Ghost_imaging_parser/README.md

 compile with:
-g++ ghost_imaging_parser.cpp -o ghost_imaging_parser.out
+g++ ghost_imaging_parser.cpp -o gip.out

+use with:
+./gip.out -f filename.csv

+This should produce frames_filename.txt

-GI_parser.py provides useful classes for loading parsed frames into python
+Use GI_parser.py library to load the frames_filename.txt file into python

-GIP_test.ipynb is a jupyter-notebook with examples on how GI_parser can be used
+Example shown in GIP_test.ipynb